Tips on Getting Twins to Sleep Through the Night

 Make sure that the twins are well fed to avoid waking up at night due to hunger.
 Babies often need feeding every three hours but could go longer as time goes by.
 Also, they tend to get drowsy after feeding time so you won’t have a problem lulling them to sleep at night.

 Some parents may not believe it but spreading naps can help.
-Multiple naps during the day helps prevent oversleeping during one of the late naps that can prevent them from sleeping straight at night.
+Multiple naps during the day help prevent oversleeping during one of the late naps that can prevent them from sleeping straight at night.
 Be careful not to let them sleep too late in the afternoon or it could affect the number of hours they’ll be sleeping at night.

 Wake the other twin